The History of Packaging

-These materials and methods advanced the packaging industry and improved quality of life for people living at the time.
+These materials and methods advanced the packaging industry and improved the quality of life for people living at the time.
 With these advancements, humans could store crops and food for the winter, protect food and goods from dangerous animals, and transport products to and from the village.
-Hundreds of years later, trade and the establishment of cities helped to make large technological advancements in packaging.
+Hundreds of years later, trade and the establishment of cities helped to make significant technological advancements in packaging.

 The Establishment of Cities

 The rise of cities and trading brought about the exchange of goods and innovation.
 Supplies were made available to regions that had never been available before.
 The exchange of goods helped increase the quality of life, it also increased the sophistication of packaging materials and products.

 enabled craftsmen to mold glass into a large variety of shapes.
 Many of the products produced were containers for transportation and storage.
 The blown glass containers are often made of thick durable glass that was heavy yet preferred because of the many benefits offered.